 How I Developed This Recipe

-Although there is no right or wrong, the batter used in “tempura” varies even within Japan, with differences between what you would find in a specialty restaurant versus what you could buy at a supermarket.
-Tempura is often sold outside of Japan with thicker, fritter-like batter.
+There’s no right or wrong way to make tempura batter, and it varies even within Japan.
+You’ll find different recipes in specialty restaurants versus what you can buy at a supermarket.
+You’ll often find tempura sold outside of Japan with a thicker, fritter-like batter.

-In my opinion, the ideal tempura allows the natural flavors of the ingredients to shine through in a thin, crispy batter that doesn’t overpower the dish.
+Regardless, I believe the best tempura lets the natural flavors of the ingredients shine through in a thin, crispy batter that doesn’t overpower the dish.

-To achieve this, I’ve developed an authentic batter that resembles that of a high-end tempura restaurant without any added flavors or salt.
+So I’ve developed an authentic batter that resembles that of a high-end tempura restaurant without any added flavors or salt.
 It can be enjoyed simply with salt or dipping sauce at the end.
+After a few tries, I finally nailed the light and crispy batter.
+Give it a go!

 Popular Ingredients to Use for Tempura

-Ingredients used for tempura are called “tane” (タネ).
-Although there is no set rule, tane is made up mostly of seafood or vegetables.
+The ingredients used for tempura are called “tane” (タネ).
+Although there is no set rule, tane is mostly seafood or vegetables.

 Here is a list of some of the most commonly used “tane” (tempura ingredients) in Japan: